mikechambers/lookup/README.md

 pip install -r requirements.txt
 ```

-To start the script, simply call it, passing the directory where screenshots will be saved:
+To start the script, simply call it, passing the directory where screenshots are saved:

 ```
 $python lookup.py --screenshot-dir "C:/Users/USERACCOUNT/Documents/Destiny 2/Screenshots/"